The signs were there.

 Ayden Dunham

 SaaS professional by day, self-taught builder by night.
-Started InsightScoop after years of pet parenthood showed him how much health data hides in plain sight.
+Started InsightScoop after years of pet parenthood — and one heartbreaking lesson — showed him how much health data hides in plain sight.

 Pixel